Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: MRI-based Storage Capacity Accreditation

+To establish the piecewise-linear property, note that after introducing the auxiliary variables \(s(t)\), problem (\ref{esmodel2}) is a parametric linear program in which \(\overline{S}_i\) and \(\overline{x}_i\) enter linearly through the right-hand sides of the bounds.
+Standard parametric-LP results imply that the optimal value is continuous and piecewise affine on a finite partition of the parameter space \cite{bertsimas1997introduction}.
+Hence the corresponding EUE is continuous and piecewise linear with respect to each QC definition.

+At breakpoints, the derivative need not be unique.
+In those cases, the optimal dual multipliers still provide valid directional derivatives or LP subgradients, which is the interpretation of MRI adopted in this paper. \end{proof}

-\begin{corollary}[Direct Calculation of MRI: Single Energy Storage] If the QC is defined as either storage energy capacity $\overline{S}$ or power capacity $\overline{x}$, the MRI can be directly calculated based on the value of Lagrangian multipliers in (\ref{singlemodel}). \end{corollary}
+\begin{corollary}[Direct Calculation of MRI] If the QC for storage device $D_i$ is defined as either storage energy capacity $\overline{S}_i$ or power capacity $\overline{x}_i$, the MRI of each storage can be directly calculated based on the value of Lagrangian multipliers in (\ref{esmodel2}). \end{corollary}

-\emph{Remark}: After considering multiple Monte Carlo experiments, the MRI should be the average value of each result, but the non-negative property is still valid.
+\emph{Remark}: After averaging over multiple Monte Carlo trajectories, the system-level MRI is the average of the scenario-level directional derivatives or subgradients.
+The non-negative property therefore remains valid, and the perturbation study in Section~\ref{sec6} is used to verify the dual MRI numerically.